kneron/document_center/docs/plus_c/introduction/run_examples.md

 ## 5. Debug Related Examples
 ### 5.1 Debug Flow Example

+Note: This feature and example are only provided in Kneron PLUS v1.3.0 and above.

 This example is to demonstrate the usage of **kp_dbg_set_enable_checkpoints()** and **kp_dbg_receive_checkpoint_data()**.
 And the diagram below shows the flow of this two APIs for single model usage.

 ![](../imgs/debug_checkpoint_flow.png)